-How many times should you eat a day to lose weight?
+How many times to eat a day to lose weight?
+[Data Analysis]

 Having access to half a million days of MyFitnessPal data to validate and bust dietary myths recently has been a lot of fun (in a nerdy data geek sort of way).

-Another obvious question to ask is how many times a day should you eat to reduce your chance of overeating to stay lean, manage diabetes or lose body fat.
+Another obvious question to ask is how many times to eat a day to reduce your chance of overeating to stay lean, manage diabetes or lose body fat.

 Most MyFitnessPal users seem to log their foods as meals rather than just entering them in one big lump.
 And even after we clean up the data, we have nearly four hundred thousand days of data to analyse.

 The chart below shows the number of times people said they ate per day versus the percentage of their goal calories that they consumed.